Migration Guide

 5. Add shutdown (new requirement)

-The old SDK was stateless per-call, so no cleanup was needed.
-The new SDK runs a background queue thread that must be flushed before your process exits.
+The 0.x SDKs were stateless per-call, so no cleanup was needed.
+The 1.x SDKs run a background queue thread that must be flushed before your process exits.

-For Django or other sync frameworks, register it with atexit:
+For Django, Flask or other sync frameworks, register it with atexit:

 import atexit